remimikalsen/ollama_vision/README.md

 # Ollama Vision

 This integration enables you to analyze images using a local Ollama server running a vision-enabled LLM.
 Optionally, it can also use a specialized text model to generate more elaborate text.
 For example, you could add a cheeky or “roast-style” introduction for people captured on a security camera.

 This integration is perfect if you use Frigate for local object detection—now you can have a fully local LLM describe images from Frigate and send those descriptions to your phone, or use them in automations however you like.

+I wrote a step-by-step guide for Ollama Vision on my technology blog, [The Awesome Garage](https://theawesomegarage.com/blog/ollama-vision-local-ai-image-processing-in-home-assistant).

 ## Requirements